Sri Poyatha Moorthi Temple

 Sri Poyatha Moorthi Temple is the oldest existing/intact Hindu temple in Malaysia and one of the oldest functioning Hindu temples in Maritime Southeast Asia.
 Located in the state of Malacca, the temple is one of the few existing Chitty temples in Malaysia.

 The temple is situated on Jalan Tukang Emas, also known as "Harmony Street" because of its proximity to the Kampung Kling Mosque and Cheng Hoon Teng Temple.

 The temple was built by Thavinayagar Chitty, the leader of the Chitty people, in 1781 after the Dutch colonial government of Malacca gave him a plot of land.
 The temple is dedicated to Vinayagar or Ganesha, the elephant deity.
 In the back room is a sculpture of the deity with the head of an elephant and the body of a man with four hands.
 There is another altar dedicated to Lord Muruga, the younger brother of Lord Vinayagar.

 History

-The Dutch colonial government in Malacca granted the Chitty community a piece of land, in the heart of Malacca City in the 1780s.
+The Dutch colonial government in Malacca granted the Chitty community a piece of land, which they built the temple in 1781.
 The land was located at Goldsmith Street, now known as Jalan Tokong, bearing Lot No. 62 Town Area XIU and measuring 15879 sqft for the purpose of setting up a Hindu temple.
 The temple was built up in the year 1781 according to the date mentioned in the Dutch grant (freehold title).
 The temple was under the trusteeship of the late Mr. Thaivanayagam Chitty, who was then a leader of the Chitty community.